Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The Palestinians have for years tried to convince the International Criminal Court (ICC) to charge Israeli soldiers and politicians with war crimes.
 The approach to the ICC is part of the desperate effort by Palestinians to find some international body that will force Israel to capitulate to their demands.
 Nothing the ICC can do, however, will bring the Palestinians one iota closer to statehood.
 Nevertheless, they cheered the court’s decision on February 5, 2021, claiming jurisdiction in the West Bank, East Jerusalem, and Gaza.

 We have serious concerns about the ICC’s attempts to exercise its jurisdiction over Israeli personnel.
-The United States has always taken the position that the court’s jurisdiction should be reserved for countries that consent to it, or that are referred by the UN Security Council.
+The United States has always held that the court’s jurisdiction should be reserved for countries that consent to it or that are referred by the UN Security Council.

 Similarly, Israel rejected the decision because no sovereign Palestinian state exists.
 Other countries, including Germany, Hungary, Australia, the Czech Republic, Austria, Brazil, Uganda, and Canada, also expressed opposition to an ICC probe of Israel.
-Israel has no right of appeal because it is not a member of the court.
+Israel has no right of appeal because it is not a court member.

 Jurisdiction

 The United States and Israel have consistently said they will not recognize the jurisdiction of the court over their citizens.
-In 2002, Israel and the United States signed an agreement which said that they would not extradite, transfer or surrender any citizens of the other state to the Court, or to a third country which may surrender them to the Court.
+In 2002, Israel and the United States signed an agreement that said that they would not extradite, transfer, or surrender any citizens of the other state to the Court or to a third country that may surrender them to the Court.
 In 2012, the Palestinians’ application to join the court was rejected.
 Three years later, Congress required the Secretary of State to certify that the PLO wasn’t trying to use the ICC against Israel.
 The Palestinians ignored the warning and reapplied for membership in 2015, and the ICC accepted the application of the non-existent state of “Palestine.”

 The Palestinians subsequently filed several complaints against Israel and Israeli officials without suffering any negative consequences from the United States.
 The Palestinians’ action could have triggered the cut-off of $400 million in U.S. assistance according to a law allowing the termination of aid if they supported an ICC investigation of Israel.
 President Obama, however, used a waiver provided by the legislation to avoid penalizing the Palestinians.